shigeyukey/shige-addons-wiki/src/local-anki-server.md

 1. I cannot provide support on how to use Tailscale.
 Please contact them directly or search the Tailscale community and ask them.
 1. This option is there to make the server URL easier to read, so if you already know the exact URL you can use the server without entering this option, because the laptop already has access to the local wifi.
 1. Tailscale uses the free and open source WireGuard, so maybe advanced users can connect using WireGuard instead of Tailscale.
+1. Tailscale's cheapest free plan (free forever) is sufficient for individuals so be careful not to sign up for a paid plan for groups by mistake. (it's on the leftmost side of the page)

 ### Documents